wblewis7/btbw_mcmc_data/README.md

 There are five data sources to describe, all contained within the gzip file:

 - capData contains capture histories and individual data.
-- countData contains counts of unmarked individuals on each plot in each year.
+- countData contains counts of unmarked individuals on each study plot in each year.
 - plotData contains plot-level data.
-- precipData contains daily precipitation (mm) data from weather stations at both sites.
+- tempData contains daily minimum, maximum, and average temperature (C) data from climate stations at both range positions.
-- thermalsumsData contains daily degree days over 4C for calculating thermal sums at both sites.
+- precipData contains daily precipitation (mm) data from weather stations at both range positions.

 These first 3 data files only contain information on birds that were within the plot boundaries.
 Some birds were captured or first-detected off the plots.
 This is indicated by discrepancies between "cap_data > cap_year" and encounter histories.

-The last 2 data files contain climate data from 2001-2018 for weather stations operated by the USDA forest service.
-Stations are not located on the actual BTBW study plots, but are in the nearby area.
+The last 2 data files contain climate data from 2002-2018 for weather stations operated by the USDA forest service.
+Stations were not generally located on the actual BTBW study plots, but were located adjacent to plots of in the nearby area.
 Temperature data can be found at https://www.fs.usda.gov/rds/archive/catalog/RDS-2015-0042 and https://portal.edirepository.org/nis/mapbrowse?packageid=knb-lter-hbr.59.9 while precipitation data can be found at https://www.fs.usda.gov/rds/archive/catalog/RDS-2017-0031 and https://portal.edirepository.org/nis/mapbrowse?packageid=knb-lter-hbr.13.13.
-Only stations which were located within 175m in elevation of the study plots were included.
+Only stations at elevations which were within 175m of the elevation range of the study plots at each range position were included.
-Both temperature and precipitation are correlated with elevation, but this relationship does not differ over time at either range postions.
+Both temperature and precipitation are correlated with elevation at both range positions, but this relationship does not differ over time at either site.